vilroi/tsubame/README.md

 ```
 ## Disclaimer

 This program was written for educational purposes.
-The author will not take responsibility for any other use than educational experimentation.
+The author will not take responsibility for the actions of others.